Our mission is to protect and conserve land, natural areas, rural landscapes, family farms, and historic places within North Carolina’s heartland.

 How Are We Funded?

-As a private non-profit, we depend upon the generosity of those who care deeply about the central Piedmont.
-Contributions from individuals, corporations and foundations make it possible for The Land Trust to save lands and preserve our quality of life.
+As a private non-profit, we depend upon the generosity of those who care deeply about the central Piedmont and Sandhills.
+Contributions from individuals, corporations and foundations make it possible for the Land Trust to save lands and preserve our quality of life.

 Accreditation seal is only awarded to land trusts meeting the highest national standards.